side-projects-42/Resource-Store-2/GOOGLE/devtoolsExtended/extension/WebInspectorKit/LayoutTests/inspector/console/console-trace-in-eval.md

-Tests that when console.trace is called in eval'ed script ending with //\# sourceURL=url it will dump a stack trace that will have the url as the script source.
+Tests that when console.trace is called in eval’ed script ending with //\# sourceURL=url it will dump a stack trace that will have the url as the script source.
 [Bug 47252.](https://bugs.webkit.org/show_bug.cgi?id=47252)